-- Ability to effectively help direct the AST’s resources to achieve its goals and objectives
+- Can they effectively help direct the AST’s resources to achieve its goals and objectives?

-- Ability to guide the AST in the future
+- Can they guide the AST in the future?

 The President’s time commitment is significant.
-The Secretary’s time commitment includes monthly calls, but is not as significant as the President’s time commitment.
+The other officer positions are more than the Councilor-at-Large but not as significant as the President’s time commitment.
 Given the demands of Board service, nominees in each position will be asked to provide a description of how they will allocate the necessary time for Board service in light of his or her current work demands.
-To view the job descriptions for the President-Elect, Treasurer, and Councilor-at-Large, and access nomination form, go to: Job Descriptions.
+To view the job descriptions for the President-Elect, Secretary, and Councilor-at-Large, click here.

-- Simultaneous service as an officer of a professional medical society or transplant regulatory governing body.
+2. Nominees who currently serve as an officer of a transplant regulatory governing body